 At the heart of evangelicalism is the idea that authentic Christian faith is personal.
 The decision to live your life for Christ is one that each individual must make for himself.
 It’s not something that can be inherited or passed along or absorbed by sitting in a pew.

 We believe in the transformative power of a relationship with God.
-When a person commits her life to Christ, the Holy Spirit speaks to her and draws her closer to himself.
+When a person commits their life to Christ, the Holy Spirit speaks to them and draws them closer to God.

 We believe that community is a vitally important part of Christian life.
 We come together to worship, to support one another, and to challenge each other.

-We want to live in a wholesome society that shares our values.
-And since we believe in the right-ness of our values, we believe that society can be improved by adhering to our values.
+I understand the desire to create a Christian culture.
+After all, we want to live in a wholesome society that shares our values.
+And since we believe in the right-ness of our values, we believe society can be improved by adhering to our values.
 And we feel that if the world would simply live by our ethics, the United States would be a beautiful, happy place to live.

-When we create laws based solely on Scripture*, we are effectively discouraging people from having a personal relationship with Christ.
+When we create laws based on the Bible*, we are effectively discouraging people from having a personal relationship with Christ.
 We’re telling them they have to live a Christian life rather than allowing them to discover the joy of living a Christian life.

 It’s like reading books.
 I’ve always loved reading – I was one of those kids that went to the library every other week and brought home 10 books to read over the next 14 days.